Walvis Bay Saltworks

 The Walvis Bay Salt Refiners site is located in the Kuiseb river delta at the southern end of the Walvis Bay lagoon.
 We visit the Ramsar Convention proclaimed wetlands and Saltworks on our half-day, full-day, and combo tours.

 The capacity of the pans in 1976 was about 370 000 tons per annum and was increased to about 450 000 tons in 1988.
-In 2014 the pan capacity was about 750 000 tons with a wash and drying capacity of about 800 000.
+In 2014 the pan capacity was about 750 000 tons with a wash and drying capacity of about 800 000 tons p.a.
 The Plant ran at a very high-efficiency rate, 365 days a year 24 hours a day to produce these figures, and subsequent investments had to be made if they wanted to increase production output.

 The salt field operation in Walvisbay comprises two companies, Salt and Chemicals (PTY) Ltd, who produce the raw salt, and Walvisbay Salt Refiners who process and market the Salt; both owned subsidiaries of Walvisbay Salt Holding (PTY) Ltd who hold the mining license.